aminul7506/StaySafe/README.md

 This is an androoid application.
 This is one of my dream project in my life.
-I have used google api and firebase cloud server for storing users' data There are two parts.
+I have used google api and firebase cloud server for storing users' data.
+There are two parts.
-(i) User Side
+(i) User Side.
-(ii) Police Side
+(ii) Police Side.
 User Side fuctionalities:
 1. User will create account and then log in.
 2. User can report a crime report and the report will store in corresponding thana database.